 If pollinators had dating profiles, these would be those.
 This is an article by the US Fish and Wildlife Service, on my favourite publishing platform, Medium.
 It’s cute and clever and I learned a few species.

-The Canadian Wildlife Federation has a few handouts at this link.
-This page gives you the link for a PDF with in-depth information on helping pollinators in your garden.
-Click the “Poster and Handout” link, and you’ll find a library of information on biodiversity and all the campaigns that the CWF supports.
+The Canadian Wildlife Federation has a few handouts with in-depth information on helping pollinators in your garden.
+(Look for a “Poster and Handout” kind of link in your search there, they have moved the resource in question, and I haven’t seen it yet).
+This is the page for butterflies.
+You’ll find a library of information on biodiversity and all the campaigns that the CWF supports.
 They are my go-to place for information related to wildlife gardening, and making our towns and cities hospitable to nature again.

 I have a puzzle for you: